Sienci-Labs/Resources/gsender/gs-additional-features.md

 ## More

-Check out this video of Chris showing off the **New U**, reviewing some of the new features, and pushing some gSender merchandise!
+There's always more to learn about gSender including many videos of lesser-known tips, setups on different CNCs, and open source modifications people have made.
+Check out this video of Chris showing off the **New U** release, reviewing some of the new features and what there is to be excited about!

 https://youtu.be/ZJB4KALmEGI